SamuelEarl/quigleydb/README.md

 # Quigley - Graph Database with a GQL-inspired query language.

 See the files in the `ideas` directory for more information.
+Look at my Chrome bookmark for "Computer Science" >> "Database Design" for more resources.

 I will add more notes to this file as I work on this project.